shendude/playlist-preserver/README.md

 Now no longer will you have to accept 47 track long 50-track playlists!
 With playlist-preserver you will be able to clearly see what songs were added or removed, in addition to keeping track of copyright takedowns!
 Give the middle finger to the man!

 # what it does
-This simple app allows you to save a playlist on your computer as raw text.
-Resubmitting your playlist (from text form) to this app highlights recent changes to your playlist, in addition to designating which songs were removed.
-It is recommended to update your playlist text file with this app as changes are made to your soundcloud playlist.
+This app allows you to save a playlist on your computer as raw text.
+This becomes the base playlist file.
+Resubmitting this file highlights changes made to the playlist since the file was last updated.

 note: *This app does not require any login's and does not save your data.
 It will never change anything on soundcloud.*